anonymous88icl/logistic_growth/README.md

 ![](README0_files/figure-commonmark/unnamed-chunk-1-2.png)

-Since both plots are very sensitive to scale (it is very hard to see deviations in the points on the extremes), we include interactive versions of both plots at \[\].
+Note that both plots are very sensitive to scale (it is very hard to see deviations in the points on the extremes).
+An interactive plot would help here, but Github doesn't support them.

 ## Fitting Linear Models